-Boarding students improperly attired will be sent back to their rooms to change, and they are accountable for any tardies, absences, or missed work that results.
-The same is true for online students and day students who will likewise be asked to change, even if it means they must disconnect from Zoom and reconnect or return home.
-Students will not be allowed to re-enter class until this have been accomplished, regardless of inconvenience or lost academic time.
+Students not following the dress code will be asked to change or report to the Dean of Students Office for assistance.
+Major violations will be assessed by the dean of students.
+Students are accountable for any tardies, absences, or missed work that results.
+Students will not be allowed to attend class until the issue has been addressed, regardless of inconvenience or lost academic time.
 Repeated refusal to follow the dress code is treated as insubordination, a more serious disciplinary offense.
-The deans of each school will work with faculty and student leadership to gauge the overall tone on a regular basis and respond with appropriate measures.
-Any questions or concerns regarding these community expectations should be directed to the deans of students, who are the final arbiters of what is appropriate.
+The dean of students will work with faculty and student leadership to gauge the overall tone on a regular basis and respond with appropriate measures.